yoshinorisekimoto/ai-platform-builder-bootcamp/week01/day03.md

 # Day 03 - Git as a Shared Knowledge Platform

 ## Insight
-A repository is more than source code.
+The true value of a repository is not source code.
-It is a shared knowledge base where both humans and AI agents can follow the same documentation, workflows, and best practices.
+It is a standardized knowledge base that enables both humans and AI agents to follow the same workflows, documentation, and best practices.

-Standardized documentation enables consistent software development and partner collaboration.
+I realized that this is fundamentally similar to partner enablement.
+The audience is changing from human developers to both developers and AI agents, but the goal remains the same: enabling consistent implementation.